cssnr/noaa-weather-android/README.md

 - Explain exactly what you were doing when the app crashed
 - Hope I can re-create the bug myself to get the stack trace

-That's a heavy ask for an app that's already broken, and it leaves you with a bad experience and me without enough data to fix it.
+That's a heavy ask for an app that's already broken, and leaves you with a bad experience and me without enough data to fix it.

 To close that gap without compromising your data or privacy, this app uses [ACRA](https://github.com/ACRA/acra) — an open-source crash reporting library.
-Reports are received by a self-hosted [Acrarium](https://github.com/F43nd1r/Acrarium) backend that runs on my own infrastructure, so crash data doesn't go to any third parties — no Google, no other big-data services.
+Reports are received by a self-hosted [Acrarium](https://github.com/F43nd1r/Acrarium) backend that runs on my own infrastructure, so crash data doesn't go to any third parties — no Google or other big-data services.

 **You can turn crash reporting on or off at any time with a toggle on the Settings page.**

 ### What Gets Collected

-ACRA only runs when the app hits an unhandled crash.
+ACRA only sends reports when the app hits an unhandled crash.
 By default, it only sends the technical context needed to diagnose the crash:

 - The **stack trace** of the crash, plus the app and Android versions
 - Basic **device context** — e.g. the device model and OS version
 - A short extract of the app's **own logcat** (the last ~200 lines)

-It does **not** track usage or activity.
-It doesn't collect a **device identifier**, and it doesn't send system logs or logs from other apps.
+It does **not track usage** or activity.
+It doesn't collect a device identifier, and it doesn't send system logs or logs from other apps.
 Each report is **anonymized** and sent directly to my server, so only I receive the data.